kbr/fritzconnection/docs/sources/getting_started.rst

 The HTTP API
 ------------

-This interface (also known as AHA-HTTP-Interface) allows to interact with smart-home devices.
+This interface (also known as AHA-HTTP-Interface) allows to interact with smart-home devices connected to the router.
 The functionality partly overlap with the TR-064 interface, which provides a better performance.
 The interface works by sending a ``command`` with optional arguments like an ``identifier`` (aka ``ain``) as http-request and returns an http-response.

 Commands are send by the method ``call_http()``.
 The http-response from this request is converted to a dictionary with the keys `content-type`, `encoding` and `content`.
 The values are typical "text/plain" or "text/xml" as `content-type`, "utf-8" as `encoding` and a string as `content` that may need further processing.
 This dictionary gets returned from the `call_http()` method.